4.6 Where do cloud condensation nuclei (CCN) come from?

 The nucleation mode (there are other designations for this) includes particles that are made by gas-to-particle conversion.
 A low-volatility vapor is one that will condense onto particles or other surfaces when its vapor pressure exceeds its low saturation vapor pressure.
 This situation is analogous to water.

-Accumulation mode particles are usually made when nucleation particles collide and stick (called coagulation) or when gases accumulate on a nucleation mode particle.
-They neither settle fast nor coagulate, so they tend to hang around in the atmosphere for a few weeks.
+The accumulation mode includes particles that are usually made when nucleation particles collide and stick (called coagulation) or when gases accumulate on a nucleation mode particle.
+The accumulation mode particles neither settle fast nor coagulate, so they tend to hang around in the atmosphere for a few weeks.
 They make pretty good CCN.

 PM2.5 - Secondary Particles from Gas-to-Particle Formation